maha551/colabora/PROJECT_SUMMARY.md

 **Colabora** is a sophisticated collaborative document editing platform with democratic governance features.
 It combines modern web technologies (React, TypeScript, Express, SQLite) with real-time collaboration capabilities to enable teams to collaboratively draft documents using a proposal and voting system.

-The application is **production-ready** with core features working, but has some known issues that are being addressed:
+The application is **production-ready** with core features working.
+Recent improvements:
-- Incomplete WebSocket implementation (partial)
+- ✅ WebSocket implementation complete (all events broadcast and handled)
-- Console logging replacement in progress (31% complete)
+- ✅ Console logging replacement complete in routes/modules (100%)
-- Some organizational workflow features incomplete
+- ⚠️ Some organizational workflow features may need verification
-- TypeScript type improvements needed
+- ⚠️ TypeScript type improvements needed (117 `any` types, mostly low priority)

 The codebase is well-organized, well-documented, and follows modern development practices.
 The application successfully demonstrates:
 - Full-stack development with React and Node.js